AiyanaLizMathew/JobFitt/README.md

 ### Why predict and scoring algorithm ?(Why not ML)

+The Machine Learning Algorithm did not provide the needed accuracy due to which we developed our own prediction algorithm.

+The Accuracy obtained for different algorithms is as mentioned below:
 1. Deep Learning : Accuracy(18%)
 2. Random Forest: Accuracy(75%)

 ### Next Steps!

-*   Gather enough datasets to replace second step of our proprietery alogirthm with a Neural Network machine learning model like RandomForest and DML .
+*   Gather and create a large datasets to replace second step of our proprietery alogirthm with a Neural Network machine learning model like RandomForest and Deep Machine Learning.
-*   For Current Trends - Do web scraping from other website to get news and show on trends page .
+*   For Current Trends - Do web scraping from other website to get news and show on trends page.
 *   Provide Search functionality .
 *   Include a functionality to upload the Resume in pdf format and do NLP to retrieve skills for predicting best jobs.

 ### Roadmap
-*   App would suggest positions available right now in careers websites that map the title and salaries that were suggested
+*   Application would suggest positions available right now in careers websites that map the title and salaries that were suggested
 *   Find what skill gaps to be updated to achieve the job position needs for a job seeker.

+### Our Team:

+* Aiyanna Liz Mathew
+* Anu Khandelwal
+* Aruna Amaresan
+* Aswathy Mohan
+* Pallavi Donwad